jklayhew/ValpoNav/README.md

 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Here is a list resources we found helpful and would like to give credit to.

 - [Leaflet.js](https://leafletjs.com/)
 - [W3Schools](https://www.w3schools.com/)